RomanLut/hx-esp32-cam-fpv/doc/building_gs_image.md

 * Either use connected usb keyboard or ssh connect using putty.
 Find out ip address: ```ifconfig```

-  If still not connected to internet, run ''sudo raspi-config''' and setup wifi network: System Options -> Wireless LAN.
+  If still not connected to internet, run ''sudo raspi-config''' and setup wifi network: **System Options -> Wireless LAN.**

-* Update to latest kernel and reboot:
+* Update to the latest kernel and reboot:

   ```sudo apt-get update```